Analytic force-free jet from disk-fed rotating black holes: Black hole force-free jet

 A difference arises for the last jet field line.
 The angular velocity of the last field line vanishes as $d_{\circ} \rightarrow \infty$, whereas it takes a nonzero value for $d_{\circ} = r_{\text{ISCO}}$; a similar behavior is observed in the current.
 This difference is largely a consequence of our approximation.
-In fact, the last field line is expected to have zero angular velocity and current for any value of $d_{\circ}$ because its $\partial_{\theta}\psi$ vanishes at the horizon, which, together with the horizon regularity condition and the condition at infinity, implies this behavior.
-Since the last field line is also tied to a current in the disk, it should not corotate with the current.
-Instead, the field line must be slipping through the current, or the current must possess a finite resistance, in order to account for the vanishing of its angular velocity.
+In fact, the last field line is expected to have zero angular velocity and current for any value of $d_{\circ}$.
+In the last field line, $\partial_{\theta}\psi$ vanishes at the horizon, which, together with the horizon regularity and asymptotic conditions, implies zero angular velocity and current.
+Also, since the last field line is also tied to a current in the disk, it should not corotate with the disk.
+Instead, the field line must slip through the disk, implying that the disk must have a finite resistance to account for the vanishing of its angular velocity.

 In addition, the last jet field line has adjacent field lines: one anchored in the disk and extending to infinity, and another anchored in the disk and connected to the black hole.
 The field line anchored in the disk and extending to infinity may constitute the disk wind.
-Since the current and angular velocity of the last field line do vanish for any $d_{\circ}$, and since a boundary condition at infinity cannot be imposed on the disk-wind field line, a current sheet may possibly form between the jet and the wind.
-Meanwhile, there may exist, in principle, a transition region extending from the horizon to the current at which the last jet field line is slipping through, within which the angular velocity and current changes smoothly to zero.
+Since the current and angular velocity of the last field line do vanish for any $d_{\circ}$, and since the same asymptotic condition as in the jet cannot be imposed on the disk-wind field line, a current sheet may possibly form between the jet and the wind.
+Meanwhile, there may exist, in principle, a transition region extending from the horizon to the disk current at which the last jet field line is slipping through, within which the angular velocity and current changes smoothly to zero.
 Moreover, the current along the black hole-disk field lines flows opposite to that of the jet field lines.
-This reversal arises because $\partial_{\theta}\psi$ of the hole-disk field lines changes sign, implying that energy flow from the disk to the black hole, as expected on physical grounds.
+This reversal happens because $\partial_{\theta}\psi$ of the hole-disk field lines changes sign, implying that energy flow from the disk to the black hole, as expected on physical grounds.
 But, whether the black hole-disk system as a whole results in net energy extraction depends on the properties of the hole-disk field lines and, ultimately, by the properties of the disk.